 The written response should answer these questions in 500 words or less: Tell us why you are interested in learning more about federal higher education policy and how it works.
 How would this experience help you advance in your career or academic studies?

-The video response should answer these questions in 5 minutes or less: There are many internship opportunities in Washington, D.C. for students.
-Tell us what about PNPI’s program is most appealing to you and what you hope to get out of this experience.
+The video response should answer these questions in five minutes or less: There are many internship opportunities for students in Washington, D.C.
+Tell us what part of PNPI’s program is most appealing to you and what you hope to get out of this experience.

 When are applications due?
 Can I send my transcript at a later date?